 I, along with another designer created this Publisher Portal.
 My job was to lead the product design of Visbit’s ecosystem, which included the Publisher Portal.
-I took broad concepts and developed them into to interfaces and specs for development.
+I took broad concepts and developed them into interfaces and specs for development.
 Besides playing the role of the designer, I also played the role of a project manager to make sure we were building the right features with an achievable roadmap.

 I worked very closely with the co-founders, engineers, and a visual designer.
 The co-founders would come to me with ideas and I would process what their goals were and make experiences.
 I communicated with different engineers periodically to ensure that the product was made correctly in an achievable timeframe.
 As the lead, I tasked the other designer to assist with visual elements.

 Visbit is an early stage startup that aims to build powerful backend technologies that can be applied towards different mediums like a photo app or Virtual Reality (VR).
 Visbit saw problems in the distribution funnel of mobile platforms that had 360º videos.
 These platforms could not stream their 360º videos because the bitrate was too high to stream over traditional streaming, which forced their end user to download a large video file.
 Viewing 360º videos at anything lower than 4K quality is like seeing the world with fuzzy details, so 4K is the baseline standard to watch 360º videos.
 This is a problem when you’re trying to get as much viewership onto your platform.
 After validating these two problems, Visbit Streaming aimed to be a B2B VR streaming service for 360º VR video publishers and content creators.

 Project managed video production and assited with visual design and animation.
 Video also won a Marcom Award.